amchi1205/Flight-booking-system/README.md

 as the database lacks the necessary information to make such inferences.
 Overall, the project maintained its design approach, balancing feedback with the practical constraints and assumptions of the system.

+Project Outline
+Overview:
+The main object of this project is to provide consumers with a straightforward way to look and book their flights.
+Users are able to look up seat tickets, receive information on ticket prices, and browse flight options available at various times on a given date using this database.
+It stores all the available flights and seats that are needed to plan a trip and will store, organize, and manage a database of multiple flights.
+The system is scalable to support regional airlines running 400 flights with 8000 seats at a time.
+Database Outline
+● Airports: records the location details of potentially serviced airports ○ Airport
+ID: PK, INT , not null, AI
+_
+○ Airport
+_
+Name: VARCHAR(100), not null
+○ Airport
+_
+City: VARCHAR(100), not null
+○ Airport
+_
+Country: VARCHAR(100), not null
+■ Airport Relationships:
+● A 1:M (Optional) between Airports and Flights is implemented, with Origin
+_
+Airport
+_
+ID as a FK in Flights.
+● A 1:M (Optional) between Airports and Flights is implemented, with Destination
+_
+Airport
+_
+ID as a FK in Flights.
+● Flights: records the departure and arrival information for a specific flight ○ Flight
+ID: PK, INT , not null, AI
+_
+○ Origin
+_
+Airport
+ID: INT , FK
+_
+○ Destination
+_
+Airport
+ID: INT , FK
+_
+○ Departure
+Date
+Time: DateTime, not null
+_
+_
+○ Arrival
+Date
+Time: DateTime, not null
+_
+_
+○ Airplane
+_
+Type
+ID: INT , FK
+_
+■ Flights Relationships:
+● A M (Optional):1 between Flights and Airports is implemented with Origin
+_
+Airport
+_
+ID as a FK in Flight
+Details.
+_
+● A M (Optional):1 between Flights and Airports is implemented, with Destination
+_
+Airport as a FK in Flight
+Details.
+_
+● A M (Optional):1 between Flights and Airplane
+_
+Types is
+implemented with Airplane
+_
+Type
+_
+ID as a FK in Flights.
+● A 1:M (Optional) between Flights and Seats is implemented with Flight
+ID as a FK in Seats.
+_
+● Seats: records the specific seat reserved for a reservation.
+A constraint is placed to limit the number of seats of a specific class on a specific flight to the number available on the flight’s plane type
+○ Seat
+ID: PK, INT , not null, AI
+_
+○ Seat
+_
+Number: VARCHAR(100), not null
+○ Travel
+Class
+ID: INT , FK
+_
+_
+○ Flight
+ID: INT , FK
+_
+○ Available: TINYINT , not null
+○ Passenger
+_
+Name: VARCHAR(100)
+■ Seats Relationships:
+● A M (Optional):1 (Optional) between Seats and Travel Classes is
+_
+implemented with Travel
+Class
+ID as a FK in Seats._
+_
+● A 1:M (Optional) between Flights and Seats is implemented with Flight
+_
+ID as a FK in Seats.
+● Travel
+Classes: differentiates seats based on comfort and cost _
+○ Travel
+Class
+ID: PK, INT , not null, AI
+_
+_
+○ Travel
+Class
+_
+_
+Name: VARCHAR(100), not null
+○ Travel
+Class
+_
+_
+Cost: Decimal(20,2), not null
+■ Travel
+_
+Class Relationships:
+● A 1 (Optional) :M (Optional) between Travel
+Classes and Seats is
+_
+implemented with Travel
+Class
+ID as a FK in Seats.
+_
+_
+● A M:M between Travel
+_
+Classes and Airplane
+_
+Types is
+implemented with Airplane
+Travel
+Classes as a Junction T able
+_
+_
+○ A 1:M (Optional) between Travel
+Classes and
+_
+Airplane
+Travel
+_
+_
+Classes is implemented with
+Travel
+Classes
+_
+_
+ID as a FK in Airplane
+Travel
+Classes.
+_
+_
+● Airplane
+_
+Types: records the types of airplanes in the fleet
+○ Airplane
+_
+Type
+ID: PK, INT , not null, AI
+_
+○ Aiplane
+_
+Type: VARCHAR(100), not null
+■ Airplane
+_
+Types Relationships:
+● A 1:M (Optional) between Airplane
+_
+Types and Flights is
+implemented with Airplane
+_
+Type
+_
+ID as a FK in Flights.
+● A M:M between Travel
+_
+Class and Airplane
+_
+Types is implemented
+with Airplane
+Travel
+Classes as a Junction T able
+_
+_
+○ A 1:M (Optional) between Airplane
+_
+Types and
+Airplane
+Travel
+_
+_
+Classes is implemented with
+Airplane
+_
+Type
+_
+ID as a FK in Airplane
+Travel
+Classes.
+_
+_
+● Airplane
+Travel
+_
+_
+Classes: used to link the number of each seat class are present on each plane type
+○ Airplane
+Travel
+Classes
+ID: PK, INT , not null, AI
+_
+_
+_
+○ Airplane
+_
+Type
+ID: INT , FK
+_
+○ Travel
+Class
+ID: INT , FK
+_
+_
+○ Travel
+Class
+_
+_
+Capacity: BIGINT
+■ Airplane
+Travel
+_
+_
+Classes Relationships:
+● A M (Optional):1 between Airplane
+Travel
+_
+_
+Travel
+_
+Classes is implemented with Travel
+Classes and
+Class
+ID as a FK in
+_
+_
+Airplane
+Travel
+Classes.
+_
+_
+● A M (Optional):1 between Airplane
+Travel
+_
+_
+Airplane
+_
+Types is implemented with Airplane
+Classes and
+Types
+ID as a FK in
+_
+_
+Airplane
+_
+Types.